Statistical-Downscaling-for-the-Ocean/.github/profile/README.md

 -Statistical (Data-Driven) approaches to downscaling

 **Hackathons**
 We are planning hackathons.
 This is the location for related codes.
+Love me some hackathons.

 ### 2025 Line P Hackathon information